Vermont Primary Election

 Outgoing Officeholder

-Doug Hoffer served as Vermont Auditor of Accounts from 2013–2026, winning six consecutive terms.
-He announced before the 2024 election that 2026 would be his last term.
+Doug Hoffer served as Vermont Auditor of Accounts from 2013–2026, winning seven consecutive terms.
+He announced before the 2024 election that 2026 would be his last term, opening the seat for the first time in 14 years.

 - Audited state health benefit exchange, Agency of Transportation, and other major programs